French Bulldog Stolen at Gunpoint During Castro Valley Armed Robbery

 CASTRO VALLEY (CBS SF) — Authorities in the East Bay are investigating the armed robbery of two women in Castro Valley Saturday where suspects stole a purse, housekeys and a pet French Bulldog and later took one of the victims’ car from her home.

-According to the Alameda County Sheriff’s Office, on Saturday afternoon at about 5:30 p.m., a woman and her adult daughter were walking their French Bulldog named Tito in Castro Valley when they were suddenly attacked.READ MORE: Rescue Crews Busy On San Francisco Bay Area Beaches During Tsunami Surge
+According to the Alameda County Sheriff’s Office, on Saturday afternoon at about 5:30 p.m., a woman and her adult daughter were walking their 15-month-old French Bulldog named Tito in Castro Valley when they were suddenly attacked.READ MORE: Bay Area Health Experts Look Past Omicron, Envision Post-Pandemic COVID World

 A black SUV, a 2019 Kia Niro, pulled over in front of the two women as they were walking westbound on Norbridge Road.